Akhlaqy19/Project-Discovery-template/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📝 License
+## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 👥 Authors
+## Authors

 - Hossein Akhlaqy - Initial work

-## 🙏 Acknowledgments
+## Acknowledgments

-- ProjectDiscovery team for inspiration
+- Project Discovery team
-- All contributors and community members
 - Open source community
+- All contributors

-## 📞 Support
+## Support

-For support, please open an issue in the GitHub repository or contact the maintainers.
+For support, email support@projectdiscovery.io or join our community.